damrondrake/web-task-manager/README.md

    ```sh
    npm install
    ```
-3. Set up MongoDB (local or Atlas) and configure your connection string in `.env`.
-4. Start the server:
+3. Start the server:
    ```sh
    npm start
    ```
+   The backend runs on [http://localhost:5000](http://localhost:5000) and uses in-memory storage (no database required).

 ### Frontend
-1. Go to the `frontend` folder:
+1. Open a new terminal and navigate to the `frontend` folder:
    ```sh
    cd frontend
    ```